zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/conversational-ui.md

 ### Configuring the Roles {#module-roles}

 Make sure that the module role `User` is part of the user roles that are intended to chat with the model.
 Optionally, you can grant the `_addOn_ReadAll` role to admin roles, so that users with that role can read all messages.
-A role for usage monitoring is related only to the [Token consuption monitor snippets](#snippet-token-monitor) and does not relate to the conversational snippets.
+A role for usage monitoring is related only to the [Token consumption monitor snippets](#snippet-token-monitor) and does not relate to the conversational snippets.

 | Module role | Description |
 | --- | --- |